top of page

 Access

-I recommend doing this hike by train and walking it during the week.
+I recommend doing this hike by public transportation and walking it during the week.
 The Kurobe Alpine Route, Kurobe Gorge Railway, and Asogahara Onsen hut are all incredibly busy during fall colors season.

 The details below are important for weekend hikes; during the week it's a lot less busy, and easier to secure reservations.

-From Toyama side at Tateyama station or Nagano side at Ogizawa, only by public transportation through the Kurobe Alpine Route.
+From Toyama side at Tateyama station or Nagano side at Ogizawa, through the Kurobe Alpine Route.
 The trailhead is at Kurobe Dam.
+There is a direct bus from Tokyo to Ogizawa.
+By train you have to go to Shinano Omachi and then bus to Ogizawa.

-You need to take the Kurobe Alpine Route and reserve your tickets online beforehand as the early morning slots are always sold out, and you want to start early (5am).
+It's best to reserve the Kurobe Alpine Tickers beforehand as the early morning slots are always sold out, and you want to start early (5am).
 We reserved our tickets exactly 1month prior at 4pm when they get released online and were not able to get the earliest departure.

 Make sure to go directly to the trailhead and don't "waste" time exploring murodo etc. We went directly to the lake and didn't have to wait long at the different points (trolley, bus, trolley bus, ropeway, trolley) and it took us 2h to get to the trailhead.